 6. Red Spider Lily Festival, Saitama

 - WHERE & WHEN: Kinchakuda, 125-2 Komahongo, Hidaka, Saitama.
-Second half of September.
+The second half of September.

 - MORE INFORMATION: Kinchakuda.com